 God tells us in the Quran two pieces of knowledge that come to mind in connection to the issue of ablution and the arguments of such people:

 1- God has created the human being, and thus God knows us perfectly well.
 God knows that no matter how simple His commands may be, yet the human being will always argue unnecessarily …..

 "We have cited in this Quran every example for the people, yet the human being is most argumentative."
 18:54

 2- Reference can also be made to the story of the people of Israel when they were commanded to sacrifice a heifer (young cow), but they went on dithering and demanding all sorts of unnecessary clarifications, when the command was very simple for them to execute (see Sura 2, verses 67-74)

 Finally, we must also mention the word "taharah" (purification) and its connection to the subject of ablution.
 Does "taharah" mean physical cleanliness as many Muslims believe or does it have a different meaning?

 Let us read some of the Quranic verses that speaks of "taharah":

-- "The angels said, "O Mary, God has chosen you and "tahharik" (purified you).
-He has chosen you from all the women."
+- "The angels said, "O Mary, God has chosen you and 'tahharik' (purified you), and He has chosen you over the women of all the people."
 3:42

 It is obvious here that God did not take Mary and physically clean her!
 The word "tahharik" used here is related to spiritual purity.